TuxVinyards/qqX/README.md

 ## Why quickemu?

-[Quickemu](https://github.com/quickemu-project/quickemu) is simply built and easy to use.
+[Quickemu](https://github.com/quickemu-project/quickemu) is a _simply built_ front end for Qemu / KVM

-It has an active community and is the only virtual machine manager that makes easy work of running Microsoft Windows.
+- It has an active community and is the only virtual machine manager that makes easy work of running Microsoft Windows.

-VirtualBox was good in its day .... developers are now moving to [QEMU](https://qemu.readthedocs.io)
+VirtualBox was good in its day .... but developers are now moving to [QEMU](https://qemu.readthedocs.io)

 Unfortunately, Qemu front-ends are often enterprise orientated and based on LibVirt, which can be quite abstract and complex.

 Even those with initially simple interfaces, like Gnome Boxes for example, doing something basic like moving the VM folder contains a whole learning curve.
-Forget anything [more](https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads) unless you wish to become an expert in xml, gnome3 & vala
+Forget anything much [more](https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads).

 ## Why qqX?

-qqX goes far beyond a front-end restricted to the basic quickemu API
+qqX goes far beyond the restricted basic quickemu API

-- A full menu system that improves on the traditional quickemu interfaces

-- Lots of power and functions.
-Even more than quickemu.
+- A full menu system  offers lots more power and functions.

-- An easy installation with no additional software or dependencies required.
+- The easy installation needs no additional software or dependencies.

-Quickemu only works on the command line and quickgui is very basic.

-- qqX is fully compatible with [quickgui](https://github.com/quickemu-project/quickgui) if it is already installed on your system.

-Using qqX will power up existing VM's with improved display modes, utilities, optimizers and tools.
+- It has improved display modes, utilities, optimizers and tools.

+- qqX is fully compatible with the basic stop / go [quickgui](https://github.com/quickemu-project/quickgui)

 ## Not just a text interface